Ulczik/Money-converter/README.md

 # Currency conventer

-This repository present simple currency cnverter, that was created as a  project based on the YouCode - Frontend Developer Course.
+This repository present simple currency converter, that was created as a project based on the YouCode - Frontend Developer Course.

 # Demo